Different Types of Facelifts: Over 18 million people underwent cosmetic surgery in the US in 2018.

 As we all want to prolong our youth for as long as possible, these numbers continue to rise.
 Now, more and more women are considering facelifts to restore a more youthful look to their faces.

 There are lots of different types of facelifts that you can undergo.
 So how do you know which type is the best facelift for you?

-In this short guide, we will look at each type briefly and some of the benefits of facelifts.
+In this short guide, we will look at each type briefly and some of the benefits of botox treatment for facelifts.
 Read on to find out which kind of facelifts would suit you.

 This lift is non-surgical and involves injecting dermal fillers under the skin to smooth any crease and fill any hollow areas on your face.
 This is a great starting place for when you may not yet be ready for facelift surgery.